chris-wood/geolocation-threat-model/draft-geolocation-threat-model.md

 is no existing notion of a trusted source of geolocation information as there is no way for sources to present proof of correctness or authenticity.

+## Geolocation Properties

+There are a number of properties one might consider with respect to geolocation information.
+A description of some properties follows.

+- Liveness or freshness: Geolocation information may be fresh, i.e., computed or otherwise determined on demand, or it may not be.
+Geolocation information that is not fresh can be used (or abused) by entities to influence their perceived location after having changed their actual geolocation information.
+- Accuracy: Geolocation information be precise, i.e., pointing to a specific latitude and longitude, or more coarse, encompassing a larger area of physical distance.
+- Consent: Geolocation may be dependent on user consent as explicit information sent to or revealed from one entity to another, or it may be implicit, and inferred without consent.
+- Confidence: Geolocation information correctness may be a random variable, varying in terms of how confident or correct the information may be.
+- Composition: Geolocation information may be composed to produce new geolocation information.
+  For example, two different geolocation sources may be combined to produce a single type of geolocation information.

-# Threat Model and Problem Statement
+# Threat Model

 In most geolocation interactions, a relying party (server) wants to learn the location of a user (client) for the purposes of addressing one or more of the use cases in
+{{geolocation-use-cases}}.
+Depending on the implementation, clients may or may not require user consent before revealing geolocation information to the server.

-{{use-cases}}.
-In this setting, we consider the following threat model:
+In this interaction, we consider the following threat model:

 1. Servers are malicious and want to try and learn precise client location or identity, even without consent from the user.
 1. Some subset of geolocation sources (and APIs) are trusted, whereas others are assumed to be malicious.
 Indeed, some amount of geolocation sources must be assumed to be trustworthy for any use cases to work reliably.
-1. Clients are honest.
-Dishonest clients can lie about their geolocation information, either by sending fake information to the server, or by otherwise modifying what information the server sees, e.g., by changing egress IP address in server connections.
-Servers cannot distinguish between trusted and untrusted clients without additional assumptions.
+1. Client software is honest, but users are dishonest.
+Dishonest users operating clients can lie about their geolocation information, either by using applications or software that sends fake information to the server, or by otherwise modifying what information the server sees, e.g., by changing egress IP address in server connections.
+Servers cannot distinguish between honest and dishonest clients without additional assumptions.

-Given this threat model and interaction, we ask the following question: Can we design a geolocation solution that provides authentic and verifiable geolocation signals?

 # Security Considerations {#sec-considerations}